Welcome to my homepage, have a nice day!

 [May 2025] I got 2 papers accepted at ICML 2025.

-[Apr 2025] I officialy joined Qualcomm AI Research as an AI Resident.
+[Apr 2025] I joined Qualcomm AI Research as an AI Resident.

 [Dec 2024] I achieved an IELTS Academic band score of 7.0!